mongodb/docs/source/administration/backups.rst

    data growth, particularly for a period of that it takes to copy to data out of the system or to a temporary image.

-   If you your snapshot runs out of space, the snapshot image cannot be used and must be discarded.
+   If you your snapshot runs out of space, the snapshot image becomes unusable.
+You discard this LVM and create another.

-The snapshot is created when the command returns.
+The snapshot exists when the command returns.
 You can restore directly from the snapshot at any time or by creating a new logical volume and restoring from this snapshot to the alternate image.